swagkarna/PublicVersion-HeathenRat/README.md

 * -Funny Audio : done
 * -Funny : 30 %
 * -Others : 0 %
+* -Need to add event if connection is lost for client to server
 * -Options builder : 0 %